CsBigDataHub/working-with-vim/pages/windows.md

 # Windows

 As mentioned above windows are viewports into buffers.
-So a window is a different editing pane.
+So, a window is a different editing pane.
 There is always one main window, but you can also have multiple windows at the same time.
 Multiple windows can be the same or different buffers, so you can have the same buffer open in two different windows.

 `:split`
 : Horizontal split, current buffer